Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - 100GB SSD
 - x64 2.0 GHz 2v CPU

-While for now, Tendermint stores all the history and it may require significant disk space over time, we are planning to implement state syncing (See
+While for now, Tenderely stores all the history and it may require significant disk space over time, we are planning to implement state syncing (See
 [this issue](https://github.com/tendermint/tendermint/issues/828)).
 So,